After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 - Loading and unloading labor

-- A fuel surcharge
+- Transportation and a fuel surcharge

 - Packing material and labor for a mirror and a few large paintings